cceh/zenodup/README.md

 - **name**: Name of conference's folder to be restructured
 - **metadata**: Name of the conference's metadata file
 - **-sequenced** (optional): If parameter is passed, the order of files is assumed to be the same as appearances of metadata tags in metadata file.
 If not passed, the files will be assigned by name scheme.
+Please see in file ```bundles/parsing.py``` to understand how the assignment via name scheme works.
 - **-pdf** (optional): Name of directory containing conference's pdf files.
 If neither passed nor name is given the default is 'pdf'.
 - **-xml** (optional): Name of directory containing conference's xml files.
 If not passed, there will be no xml files taken into account for the single abstracts of the conerence.
 If passed and no name is given the default is 'xml'.